DianaBaghdasaryan1997/Automated-testing/Readme.md

 2. Search for a non-existing course, check that the “no results were found” message is visible

 ## Helper
-### delete_file
-This file contains a helper function that deletes a specified file from the system.
 ### general_helper
 The file includes various utility functions commonly used across the project.
 ### json_parser